Allison Transmission (NYSE:ALSN) Issues Quarterly Earnings Results

-Allison Transmission (NYSE:ALSN – Get Free Report) issued its quarterly earnings results on Thursday.
-The auto parts company reported $2.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.04 by $0.09, Briefing.com reports.
+Allison Transmission (NYSE:ALSN – Get Free Report) announced its quarterly earnings data on Thursday.
+The auto parts company reported $2.13 earnings per share for the quarter, beating the consensus estimate of $2.04 by $0.09, Briefing.com reports.
+The firm had revenue of $816.00 million during the quarter, compared to analysts’ expectations of $799.44 million.
 Allison Transmission had a return on equity of 54.59% and a net margin of 21.95%.
-The firm had revenue of $816.00 million during the quarter, compared to analyst estimates of $799.44 million.
-During the same quarter in the previous year, the company posted $1.92 earnings per share.
-The company’s revenue was up 4.2% compared to the same quarter last year.
+The company’s quarterly revenue was up 4.2% compared to the same quarter last year.
+During the same period in the previous year, the firm earned $1.92 EPS.
 Allison Transmission updated its FY 2024 guidance to EPS.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, May 31st.
-Investors of record on Monday, May 20th were given a $0.25 dividend.
-The ex-dividend date of this dividend was Friday, May 17th.
-This represents a $1.00 annualized dividend and a yield of 1.14%.
-Allison Transmission’s dividend payout ratio (DPR) is presently 13.35%.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, May 31st.
+Investors of record on Monday, May 20th were given a dividend of $0.25 per share.
+The ex-dividend date was Friday, May 17th.
+This represents a $1.00 dividend on an annualized basis and a yield of 1.14%.
+Allison Transmission’s dividend payout ratio is currently 13.35%.

 Allison Transmission Company Profile